 Buery adds that the administration is committed to genuinely expanding the number of community schools in New York, not simply rebranding the work of schools that have long been doing the work.
-This process will begin this fall: Mayor de Blasio announced that New York City's share of state funds for attendance improvement and dropout prevention services will be explicitly used to help 45 schools launch community schools models.
-"By the end of this mayoral term we will be able to say: 'There are at least 100 schools doing this in this way that they weren't doing it before," Buery says.
+This process will begin this fall: Mayor de Blasio announced that New York City's share of state funds for attendance improvement and dropout prevention services will be explicitly used to help 45 schools

+Mayor Bill de Blasio has pledged to establish 100 new community schools and build a new system to support them. launch community schools models.
+"By the end of this mayoral term we will be able to say: 'There are at least 100 schools doing this in this way that they weren't doing it before,'" Buery says.
 But he adds that the bigger goal is to learn what is possible for low-income children in community schools-and figure out how the best elements of this work can be adopted by entire public school system.
 "I think every school in the system should be a community school," he says.